StewBC/Time-Pilot/README.md

 # Time Pilot
 Remake of the Time Pilot arcade game, released in 1982 by Konami.

+Video of Windows/Linux/macOS and Commander X16 versions on YouTube: https://youtu.be/EGAHTqTvGlY

 ## About Time Pilot from Wikipedia:
 Time Pilot is a multidirectional shooter arcade video game designed by Yoshiki Okamoto and released by Konami in 1982.
 While engaging in aerial combat, the player-controlled jet flies across open airspace that scrolls indefinitely in all directions.